 The \emph{hyperbolic $d$-space} $\HH^{d}$ is the upper half-sheet (a connected component) of the hyperboloid $f_d(x) = -1$:

 In this model, points from the ideal hyperbolic boundary correspond to isotropic vectors:

 A \emph{convex hyperbolic $d$-polyhedron} is the intersection, with non-empty interior, of a finite family of closed half-spaces in hyperbolic $d$-space $\HH^d$ .
 A \emph{hyperbolic Coxeter $d$-polyhedron} is a convex hyperbolic $d$-polyhedron $P$ all of whose dihedral angles are integer sub-multiples of $\pi$, i.e. of the form $\frac{\pi}{m}$ for some integer $m \geqslant 2$.
 A hyperbolic Coxeter polyhedron is called \emph{right-angled} if all its dihedral angles are $\frac{\pi}{2}$.
-A (generalized) convex polyhedron is said to be \textit{acute-angled} if all its dihedral angles do not exceed $\frac{\pi}{2}$.
+A generalized\footnote{A \textit{generalized convex polyhedron} $P$ is the intersection, with non-empty interior, of possibly infinitely many closed half-spaces in hyperbolic $d$-space such that every closed ball intersects only finitely many bounding hyperplanes of $P$} convex polyhedron is said to be \textit{acute-angled} if all its dihedral angles do not exceed $\frac{\pi}{2}$.

 It is known that generalized Coxeter polyhedra are the natural fundamental domains of discrete reflection groups in spaces of constant curvature, see~\cite{Vin85}.